 But what if everyone decided to use bio-degradable products instead?
 It’s not as hard as it may seem…

 Here are the 5 plastic products that stand out to me, that are very easy to replace with products that are not as deadly to the environment.
-If I can significantly cut these out, I’m sure you can too:
+We just need to demand that companies get on board too:

 Every time they enter the water from your bathroom at home, the beads flow down to the sewage systems but are too small to filter out.
 They flow into the ocean, absorb harmful toxins in the water and are consumed by the millions of marine life that lie below the surface.

 In the US alone, 1,500 plastic bottles are consumed every second.
-That’s 129 million + a day, and 43800000000 every year; a number I can’t even pronounce.
+That’s 129 million + a day, and 47 billion every year.
 Most of these plastic bottles are non-recyclable due to the BPA chemical that is used to make the plastic firm.

 This BPA chemical is not only terrible for the human body, but the bottles themselves are living on the surface of our earth due to their non-recyclable compounds.

-Alternative: No matter where you are in the world, avoiding plastic bottles is entirely possible.
-Any refillable water bottle will ensure you produce much less waste and they’re also much more sustainable.
-When you’re travelling to countries where the water isn’t overly potable, you could also use a water filtration system!
+Alternative: No matter where you are in the world, contact these multibillion dollar companies such as coco cola, nestlé, pepsico etc. and demand that they do better.
+Bring a refillable bottle wherever you go, and when you’re travelling to countries where the water isn’t overly potable, use a water filtration system!

 Produce Bags / Plastic Bags